TBJ-Team/filmmaker/docs/guide/installation.md

 [1]: https://www.roblox.com/library/6087328523/Filmmaker

 ### Github Releases
-[:octicons-link-24: Hyperlink][2] · :octicons-check-24: Supported · :octicons-git-branch-24: Moddable
+[:octicons-link-24: Hyperlink][2] · :octicons-check-24: Supported · :octicons-git-branch-24: Modifiable

 There are GitHub releases dating back all the way to very early versions of Filmmaker.
 This allows you to use older versions of Filmmaker without having to install using other, less trustworthy methods.
 You can also download the source code for